-To copy the sounds to the BooBox's SD card you'll need an SD card reader.
+To copy the sounds you'll need an SD card reader.
 Most laptops and some desktops have these built in, or you can buy a USB version for a few bucks at a local computer store.
 We also sell them on our website if you can't find one locally.